lanpa/tensorboardX/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 What is the result of
 `pip list|grep -E "torch|proto|tensor"`
+If the version is too old, please try to update first.

 **Additional context**
 Add any other context about the problem here.